 If you’re feeling impatient, resist the urge to slice open an avocado while it’s still hard.
 Because eating guacamole shouldn’t require a knife and fork.

-Once the avocados are ripe, use them or move them to the refrigerator.
+Use ripe avocados or move them to the refrigerator

 Once the avocados are perfectly ripe, you have two choices.